-Barbara Lagoa rises to top of Trump’s Supreme Court list as allies emphasize Florida campaign edge
+Barbara Lagoa, Cuban American judge, rises on Trump’s Supreme Court list as allies emphasize Florida campaign edge

 The mother of three daughters, including a pair of twins, is quiet and collegial, with shrewd political instincts, according to interviews with former colleagues, longtime friends and legal academics who have followed the arc of her career.

 Especially central for her, these observers said, was her experience as a member of the pro bono legal team representing the Miami relatives of Elián González, the Cuban boy whose mother drowned while trying to escape with him to the United States and whose subsequent custody case became an international cause celebre.
-He was eventually returned to his Cuban father after a surprise raid in which federal agents removed him from a Miami home in April 2000.
+He was eventually returned to his father in Cuba after a surprise raid in which federal agents removed him from a Miami home in April 2000.

-“Elián was a trophy in a battle between the Cuban government and the relentless anti-Castro politics of the Miami Cuban community, of which Lagoa became a prominent member,” said David Abrama, an emeritus professor at the University of Miami School of Law.
+“Elián was a trophy in a battle between the Cuban government and the relentless anti-Castro politics of the Miami Cuban community, of which Lagoa became a prominent member,” said David Abraham, an emeritus professor at the University of Miami School of Law.
 “His case became a venue for group solidarity and the maintenance and construction of political power.”

 Others drew different lessons from the legal battle.
-Bush’s former general counsel, Raquel A. Rodriguez, who helped oversee the vetting process that put Lagoa on the Miami-based 3rd District Court of Appeal, said the episode made evident Lagoa’s determination.
+Jeb Bush’s former general counsel, Raquel A. Rodriguez, who helped oversee the vetting process that put Lagoa on the Miami-based 3rd District Court of Appeal, said the episode showed Lagoa’s determination.

 Bush, while not responding to a question about whether the Senate should confirm a nominee so close to a presidential election, described Lagoa in an email as an “intelligent, consistent, hardworking judge.”